reabiliti/aroundrails/_posts/ruby/2018-09-03-a-stack-in-ruby-using-linked-lists.md

 # What is a Linked List?

 To build a Stack we need another data type to help us out.
-For this we can use an Array or a [Linked List][linked-list], which we'll be using in this article.
+For this we can use an Array or a [Linked List][linked-list]{:target="_blank"}, which we'll be using in this article.
 A Linked List is a simple object (we'll call it a Node) which has its own value or data, plus a pointer to the next Node in the list.
 The last Node in the list points to `nil`.

 ![Linked List]({{ "/assets/images/408px-Singly-linked-list.png" | absolute_url }})